Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Coherent radiation during tunneling ionization

+The radiation via the current $\mathbf{J}_{11}$ in Eq.~(\ref{dw}) describes radiation during tunneling ionization due to free-free transitions.
+This includes, first of all, Brunel radiation, which arises due to the bound electron abruptly starting to move after tunneling, and secondly, Thomson scattering of the laser wave on the ionized free electron, which contributes mostly at the laser frequency.
+The Bremsstrahlung in the applied short-range atomic potential is suppressed.
+We are mostly interested in Brunel radiation.
+We will see that the current $\mathbf{J}_{11}$ contains contributions from the continuum dynamics after the tunneling, as well as from the under-the-barrier path.
+To clearly single out the effect of the under-the-barrier dynamics for the Brunel radiation, we introduce a simple man model dubbed as Drude model in Ref.~\cite{Babushkin_2017}, and simulate the radiation only due to the continuum dynamics excluding the under-the-barrier contribution.

-For the physical interpretation, we introduce an heuristic model similar to Babushkin \cite{Babushkin_2017}, to simulate the radiation only due to the continuum dynamics excluding the under-the-barrier contribution.
-In this model we evaluate the ionized electron probability current in the continuum, consisting of the tunnel ionized electron density via Amosov-Delone-Krainov (ADK) theory \cite{Ammosov_1986,Perelomov_1967a} multiplied by the laser driven velocity:
+In this model we evaluate the ionized electron probability current in the continuum $\mathbf{J}_{\rm D}(t)$ at the time instant $t$, consisting of the tunnel ionized electron probability contribution at previous times $t'<t$, multiplied by the laser driven velocity after the tunneling.
+We use the ionization probability via the Perelomov-Popov-Terent'ev (PPT) theory \cite{Perelomov_1967a,Popov_2004u}, including nonadiabatic corrections: